vidjil/vidjil/doc/immunobiological_background.md

 - Quantifying or qualifying these over-represented V(D)J recombinations from cancerous lymphoblasts and/or lymphocytes helps medical research devising better treatments and tracking whether leukemia is receding or spreading across time

-This is what Vidjil does: analyze samples containing the DNA of many lymphocytes to count and identify V(D)J recombinations, using them as unique identifiers of specific populations of lymphoblasts/lymphocytes, providing insights into cases of ALL and CLL
+This is what Vidjil does: analyze samples containing the DNA of many lymphocytes to count and identify V(D)J recombinations, using them as unique identifiers of specific populations of lymphoblasts/lymphocytes, providing insights into cases of ALL and CLL.

 > [!note]
 > Vidjil is for research use only and comes with no warranty.